xuxuan2014/leetcode/README.md

 # leetcode
-Fist round: some of the ideas are from internet
+First round: some of the ideas are from internet

 reference: